inspire-eu-validation/view-service/iso-19128/at42-getcapabilities-layer-default-style.md

 **Notes**

-The multiplicity of this element is 1.
+The multiplicity of this element is 1 for harmonised layers with default style specified in the Data Specification.
+The style may be provided in the layer itself or inhereted from a parent layer.

 **Contextual XPath references**